darklab8/fl-darkbot/README.md

 - scrappy scraps third party REST APIs and web forum for data.
 Stores in database.
 Outputs at REST API or gRPC endpoints.
 - configurator is a REST API or gRPC application.
 That stores all possible user settings
-- listener is Discord API connected application, that accepts user commands from channel and sends to configurator
+- listener is Discord API connected application, that accepts user commands from channel and sends to consoler, and gives from it answer
+- consoler is a CLI interface to accept input from listener and render it CLI answer back
 - viewer is main celery-beat application that in a loop gets user settings and connected channels, and rerenders to them view

 [First version of project had wiki](https://darklab8.github.io/darklab_darkbot/)